maray29/threejs-template/README.md

 `pnpm dev`

+## How to use with Webflow

 To use with Webflow add the following script before `</body>`:

 `<script type="module" src="http://127.0.0.1:5173/src/index.js"></script>`

-If you clone the project, you can find the script commented out in the page settings.

 Create the build:

 `pnpm build`

-Deployed through Github, npm and jsdlvr.
+Deploy through Github, npm and jsdlvr.

+Read more about the workflow: [Finsweet guide](https://github.com/finsweet/developer-starter#cicd).

 ## Credits

-Three.js repository template from Francesco Michelini.
+Three.js repository template from Francesco Michelini, workflow adapted from [Finsweet developer starter](https://github.com/finsweet/developer-starter)

 ## License